MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 ### Task 1

-Create an Microsoft Sentinel instance
+Create a Microsoft Sentinel instance

 1. Open the browser tab, **Home-Microsoft Azure**.
 If you previously closed the tab, open a browser page and in the address bar, enter portal.azure.com and sign back in.